dado3212/image-motion/README.md

 https://github.com/feathericons/feather#license

 ## Things to do
-3. Clear the window modal properly.
-4. UI pass.
+* UI pass.
-5. Hover/highlight/help text on where to drop.
+* Hover/highlight/help text on where to drop.
-6. Proper image handling of different filetypes.
+* Proper image handling of different filetypes.
-7. Proper error message handling in the modal.
+* Proper error message handling in the modal.
-8. Fix the loop button.
+* Fix the loop button.
-9. Make it so that you can't select white.
+* Make it so that you can't select white.
-10. Make it so that you can see the full path that it will follow?
+* Make it so that you can see the full path that it will follow?
-11. Adjust the min zoom?
+* Adjust the min zoom?
-12. Make it so that you can delete a frame?
+* Make it so that you can delete a frame?
-14. Make it so that you can linger in some places for longer.
+* Make it so that you can linger in some places for longer.

 ## Known bugs
 1. When you move a frame, the layer preview doesn't update